ddrag23/myterm-cli/README.md

 ## MyTermCLI
-#### this app for save, list and running your vps server without inputting credential from scratch
+This app for save, list and running your vps server without inputting credential from scratch

 ### How To Install
 - Clone repo mytermcli